Image of a team plotting a strategy

 Here are some examples that you can use for your brand story:

-1. The inception of the company and what is the driving force behind building it.
+1. The inception of the company and the driving force behind building it.

 3. A customer’s special story about the product reflects the brand's promise.